Pirates' Kevin Newman hits 1-foot dribbler off Mets pitcher, chaotic play ensues

 According to Baseball Savant, Newman’s ball traveled 1 foot and came off the bat at 102.3 mph.

 New York came into Sunday’s game on the verge of being swept by the Pirates, who are one of the worst teams in baseball with a 36-56 record.
+New York avoided the sweep, coming back to win the game 7-6.

 CLICK HERE TO GET THE FOX NEWS APP